 - Boston Terrier: The Boston Terrier was born out of two distinct breeds still in existence today: The English Bulldog and the English Terrier.
 They were originally bred to be fighters, but this trait was purposely bred out to have the cute and calm Boston Terrier we know today.

-- Brussels Griffon: Originally from Belgium, this quirky little breed was mainly used to hunt rats out of the horses stables in the 1800’s.
-His looks and personality comes from breeding Pugs, Ruby Spaniels and Affenpinschers.
+- Brussels Griffon: Originally from Belgium, this quirky little breed was mainly used to hunt rats out of the horse’s stables in the 1800s.
+His looks and personality come from breeding Pugs, Ruby Spaniels and Affenpinschers.

 - Chihuahua: Chihuahuas have been seen all over South America, from Mexico to Guatemala, but it was Christopher Columbus who introduced the breed in Europe.
 The Chihuahua was an experiment to get the smaller breed possible by crossbreeding it with a Chinese Crested Dog, which was successful as the Chihuahua is one of the more popular small dog breeds in the world today.

-- Dachshund: Dachshunds are originally from Germany ; in German, their name means Badger Dog, as they were bred to dig and hunt badgers.
+- Dachshund: Dachshunds are originally from Germany.
+Their name means Badger Dog in German because they were bred to dig and hunt badgers.
 Although Dachshunds are the breed the most prone to IVDD due to their elongated back and short legs, they have also been growing in popularity in the United States for the past 50 years.
-Now you know why your doxie loves to dig in the yard!
-Some traits never leave a dog!

-- French Bulldog: French Bulldogs descend from English bulldogs ; the goal of the miniature breed was for English Bulldogs lovers to have a similar looking dog they could have as a lap dog.
+- French Bulldog: French Bulldogs descend from English bulldogs.
+The goal of the miniature breed was for English Bulldogs lovers to have a similar-looking dog they could have but as a lap dog.
 By breeding English bulldogs with Pugs and French Terrier, the French Bulldog was produced in the 19th century.